How to Retire Without Savings

 The Career Plan

-If you pick a career where benefits are good and a pension plan is provided, you can retire with a comfortable guaranteed income and never save a penny along the way.
+If you pick a career where benefits are good, and a pension plan is provided, you can retire with a comfortable, guaranteed income and never save a penny along the way.
 The longer you work in your chosen career, the higher your retirement pension will be.

 What makes this plan work well is sticking with the same employer for a long time.
 Most pensions give you a benefit based on how many years you were there and on your final few years of compensation.
 The more years, and the higher the compensation, the higher the benefit.
-If you move around too much it is unlikely you will have the opportunity to receive as large a pension as if you stay with the same employer for twenty or thirty years.
+If you move around too much, it is unlikely you will have the opportunity to receive as large a pension as if you stay with the same employer for twenty or thirty years.

 One thing to keep in mind, you may not get your full Social Security and a pension.
 There is a Social Security rule called the Windfall Elimination Provision that can impact you if you receive a pension from years of work where your earnings were not covered under the Social Security system.
-This often impacts teachers in 13 states which have pension plans in place of Social Security, and it can affect you if you receive a pension from work overseas.
+It often impacts teachers in 13 states which have pension plans in place of Social Security, and it can affect you if you receive a pension from work overseas.

 The Late Start Plan

-Professionals, such as doctors, lawyers, architects and accountants, often get into the habit of spending more as they make more.
+Professionals, such as doctors, lawyers, architects, and accountants, often get into the habit of spending more as they make more.
 In this situation, it’s easy to find yourself in middle-age with no substantial retirement savings.

-One option to consider: leave private practice or small business and go find a corporate or government job that offers a pension.
+One option to consider: leave private practice or small business and find a corporate or government job that offers a pension.
 Spend the last 10 to 15 years of your career in a place where retirement health benefits and a pension are part of the package.
-This late-start plan can be a life saver for high earners that didn’t save along the way.
+This late-start plan can be a lifesaver for high earners that didn’t save along the way.
 It may not be what you envisioned the later part of your career to be like, but the pension income and benefits will make your retirement years far more comfortable.